 Every year the three works are auctioned at the March AGES Annual Scientific Meeting, with all proceeds going to a charity of the AGES Board’s choice.

-For more information, including details on schedule requirements and terms & conditions, please download the following terms & conditions document.
+For more information, including details on applying, schedule requirements and terms & conditions, please download the following terms & conditions document.

 AGES Society Supported Charities